Fatboychummy-CC/Treetle-Suite/README.md

 > [!IMPORTANT]
 > Currently, the user interface does nothing.
 You must manually create
 > a config file according to the specifications required.
+This will
+> change in the 1.0.0 update, which will also completely revamp the
+> UI itself, from its current basic look.